-His mind flares into white before he can even think to panic and the scene before him reverberates like thunder.
+His mind flares into white before he can even think to panic.
 He opens his eyes, and it is night.
-Blinking, he can only make out silhouettes; she turned down the lights.
+Blinking, he can only make out silhouettes.
+She turned down the lights.

-There are footsteps, then the predictable clatter of a tray on the table.
+There are footsteps, then the clatter of a tray on the table.
 "Sleep well?"